-I have an elderly Maine Coon and every now and then for about a week at a time she will meow/howl very loudly at night.
+I have an elderly Maine Coon and every now and then for about a week at a time she will meow/howl very loudly in the middle of the night.

 Loud enough to wake us up and keep us up all night!
 She has food, fresh water, and we keep her litter box clean but she still won't stop.

-Has anyone ever had a cat that acted like this and what did you do to stop it?
+Has anyone ever had a feline that acted like this and what did you do to stop it?
 Our vet didn't seem too concerned, but then again he's not the one losing sleep!!

-That's a toughie!
+Hi Lynn, That's a toughie!
 So, it bothered you enough to talk to the vet, but he's not concerned.
-If your cat is in good shape, it must be behavioral.
+If there are no medical issues, it must be behavioral.

-If it happens for a week at a time every so often, maybe there's a trigger?
-A nearby cat in heat, full moon, a change in something?
+If it happens for a week at a time every so often, could there be a trigger?
+A change in routine, a full moon, a change in something?
 Is the water dish fresh?
 Sometimes it can look fresh, but be stale.